kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_moving_frames.md

 # Moving frames (transforms)

-The orientation and position of a frame (defined as a coordinate system attached to a segment) is expressed by a [homogeneous transform](geometry_transforms.md).
+The orientation and position of a frame (defined as a coordinate system attached to a segment) are expressed by a [homogeneous transform](geometry_transforms.md).
 We remind that the first three columns are three vectors (the direction of three axes), and the fourth column is a point (the position of the origin).
-Therefore, since an homogeneous transform can move both points and vectors, then it can also move complete frames.
+Therefore, since a homogeneous transform can move both points and vectors, it can also move complete frames.

 ```{figure-md} fig_geometry_moving_frames
 :width: 5in